EZPlayer

 🧩 What This App Does

 EZPlayer is a show player and scheduler app for animated light shows based on pixel controllers.
 It reads files and sends the data over the network at show time, and plays the audio in sync.
 This is very similar to what xLights xSchedule does.
-It is also similar in purpose to FPP, though FPP is more of an embedded service with a web UI.

 Why Another Player?

-With two established player solutions, why would anyone make a brand new one?
 Well, we liked the design of xSchedule but found it to be underdesigned and undermaintained, and getting the sort of simplicity and features we wanted to see in the future would have been difficult on that codebase.
-On the other hand, FPP is more of a decentralized design and can be extremely complex to work with.
-So, we started a new one, featuring:

 • Node.js / Electron stack / React, for a modern UI that supports the same look both on the desktop and on the web